|

 them that can be divided into individual portions and frozen to

-give as a treat or used as a supplement to dry on days I can't, for
+treat or used as a supplement to dry on days I can't, for

 whatever reason, do the kibble topped with chicken.
 If I have

-something on hand or frozen I can just give them easily it can be
+something on hand or frozen I can

 good source of variety nutritionally as well as a special treat.